gvwilson/grsp-tutorial/pages/index.md

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="On Beyond Engineering" %]

+-   Research software is software created and run to answer specific questions
+-   Usual starting point:
+    -   The software is just a piece of laboratory equipment
+    -   Papers, theses, and other reports are the product
+-   But if the software becomes more popular, focus becomes building and sharing software that others can use
--   Your responsibility as a manager is no longer to do things
--   It's to make sure everyone else can do things
+-   Your responsibility as a manager is no longer to do things: it's to make sure everyone else can do things
--   The transition is often gradual in academia, open source, and startups
+    -   The transition is often gradual
 -   This tutorial will help
     -   But only if you do the exercises

 <!-- ---------------------------------------------------------------- -->
 [% section_start class="aside" title="What This Is" %]

 -   Notes and working examples that instructors can use to perform a lesson
     -   Do *not* expect novices with no prior Python or Unix experience to be able to learn from them
     -   Musical analogy
         -   This is the chord changes and melody
         -   We expect instructors to create an arrangement and/or improvise while delivering
-    -   See [*Teaching Tech Together*][t3] for background
 -   Please see [the license](./license/) for terms of use, the [Code of Conduct](./conduct/) for community standards, and [these guidelines](./contributing/) for notes on contributing
+-   Will cover some technical material, but focus is on teamwork not programming
 -   About the author:
     [Greg Wilson][wilson-greg] is a programmer, author, and educator
     -   Co-founder and first Executive Director of [Software Carpentry][carpentries]